informalsystems/quint/doc/lang.md

 **Discussion.** In TLA+, there is no separation between discriminated unions and records.
 It is common to use tagged records to distinguish between different cases of records.
-TNT makes this pattern explicit.
+Quint makes this pattern explicit.

 ### Tuples

-In contrast to TLA+, TNT tuples have length of at least 2.
+In contrast to TLA+, Quint tuples have length of at least 2.
 If you need lists, use lists.

 ```scala